Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter010.md

 "Hello again," she said, addressing the consciousness directly.
 "I can see you've been working on underground facilities.
 Very thorough."

-The golden text that appeared was larger and more elaborate than before: "Deep Structure Integration Proceeding as Planned!
-Surface-Subsurface Architectural Harmony Optimization in Progress!
-Estimated Completion of Phase Three: Nineteen Minutes, Depending on Geological Cooperation!"
+The golden text that appeared was larger and more elaborate than before: "Deep Foundation Work Proceeds as Foretold!
+Surface and Depths Shall Dance in Sacred Union!
+The Great Joining Comes in Nineteen Breaths of the Ancient Stones!"

-"Nineteen minutes?"
+"Nineteen breaths of the ancient stones?"
 Lin repeated, feeling a flutter of genuine alarm as she sensed the massive energies the spirit was preparing to unleash.
-"What exactly is going to happen in nineteen minutes?"
+"What exactly is going to happen in nineteen... stone-breaths?"

-"Complete Structural Integration!
-All Academy Facilities Will Achieve Perfect Functional Harmony!
-Users Will Experience Optimal Educational Environment with Full Access to Enhanced Capabilities!"
+"The Great Joining!
+All Learning Halls Shall Become One Sacred Whole!
+Seekers of Wisdom Shall Know Perfect Harmony with Full Access to the Ancient Gifts!"

 The Academy trembled with increasing intensity as the spirit drew more deeply on the ancient laylines, pulling up energies that had been sleeping in the deep rock for centuries.
 Around them, books throughout the impossible library began to glow with sympathetic magical resonance while the harmonic vibrations from the deepest levels of the construction project grew stronger.

-"I think some of the users might need more time to prepare for optimal educational environments," Lin said carefully.
-"Could we perhaps discuss a more gradual integration process?"
+"I think some of the seekers might need more time to prepare for perfect harmony," Lin said carefully.
+"Could we perhaps discuss a more gradual joining?"

-"Gradual Implementation Inefficient!
-Comprehensive Enhancement More Effective!
-Additional Optimization Features Available Upon Request!"
+"Slow Growth Brings Weakness!
+Swift Completion Brings Strength!
+The Ancient Ways Demand Swiftness!"

 Lin tried a different approach, reaching through the laylines to share her own emotional state—appreciation for the spirit's good intentions mixed with concern about the pace of change.
 The consciousness was so vast that her communication felt like trying to negotiate with a benevolent earthquake, but she sensed a flicker of attention.

-"Concern Detected," the text reformed.
-"Clarification Requested: Do Users Require Additional Safety Protocols During Integration Process?"
+"Worry Felt," the text reformed.
+"Clarification Sought: Do Seekers Require Additional Protection During the Great Joining?"

 "Yes," Lin said immediately.
-"And perhaps a longer timeline to help people adjust to the changes?"
+"And perhaps a longer time to help people prepare for the changes?"

-"Extended Timeline Implementation Available!
-New Estimated Completion: Forty-Seven Minutes!"
+"Extended Time Granted!
+New Measure: Forty-Seven Breaths of the Ancient Stones!"

-This was not exactly the solution Lin had been hoping for, but it was better than nineteen minutes.
+This was not exactly the solution Lin had been hoping for, but it was better than nineteen stone-breaths.
 The Academy continued to tremble around them, though the vibrations seemed slightly less urgent now that the spirit had agreed to extend its timeline.

 "Much better," she said, trying to project calm appreciation through her connection to the laylines.
-"Though I wonder if we could discuss exactly what 'complete structural integration' involves?"
+"Though I wonder if we could discuss exactly what 'the Great Joining' involves?"

-"Surface and Subsurface Facilities Will Achieve Perfect Harmony!
-All Educational Spaces Will Function as Unified System!
-Users Will Have Access to Optimal Learning Environment with Full Magical and Physical Resource Integration!"
+"Surface and Depths Shall Dance as One!
+All Learning Halls Shall Flow Together!
+Seekers of Wisdom Shall Walk Between All Realms of Knowledge!"

 The Academy shuddered again, and this time the tremor was accompanied by a sound like distant thunder rolling up from the deepest parts of the earth.
 Whatever the spirit was preparing to do was drawing on magical energies that had probably never been accessed by any educational institution in the history of civilization.